anydotcrypto/docs.any.sender/docs/echoWalkthrough/README.md

     npm i
     ```

 5. Get access to a JSON RPC url for the Ropsten network.

 If you don't have access to a Ropsten node you can create an account with [Infura.io](https://infura.io/).
-To create an account do the following: Register, verify mail, create new project in Infura, Select the View Project button, select the Ropsten endpoint from the dropdown and copy the url. e.g. ropsten.infura.io/v3/268eda053b2a35cb846ee997fb879282.
+To create an account do the following: Register, verify mail, create new project in Infura, Select the View Project button, select the Ropsten endpoint from the dropdown and copy the url.

-    Copy the json rpc url for later use.
+    Copy the json rpc url (e.g. https://ropsten.infura.io/v3/268eda053b2a35cb846ee997fb879282) for later use.

-6. If you already have an Ethereum address you'd like to test with, you can use that - you'll need to export the private key (you can also export keyfile, or a mnemonic) from your wallet.
+6. If you already have an Ethereum address on Ropsten, then you'll need to export the private key (or the keyfile/mnemonic) from your wallet.
 Otherwise you can create a new account by running [generateAccount.js](./generateAccount.js)
     ```
     node generateAccount.js
     ```
     Copy the private key and address for later use.

-7. Get some ropsten Eth for the user account you just created.
-You can use the following faucet: https://faucet.ropsten.be/
+7. You can use a faucet to get some ropsten eth for your new account: https://faucet.ropsten.be/

-    It can be a bit temperamental though, if you're unable to get Ropsten Eth that way you can import your private key into [MetaMask](https://metamask.io/) and use their faucet: https://faucet.metamask.io/
+   Although the faucet website can be a bit temperamental.
+If it doesn't work, then you can import your private key into [MetaMask](https://metamask.io/) and use their faucet: https://faucet.metamask.io/

-    If you're still unable to get some, tweet at our twitter account @anydotcrypto, and we'll send you some :)
+    If you're still unable to get some, tweet at us @anydotcrypto, and we'll send you some :)

-8. Checklist
+8. Final Checklist
-    1. You have a jsonRpcUrl of the form `ropsten.infura.io/v3/268eda053b2a35cb846ee997fb879282`
+    1. **Infura setup.** You have a jsonRpcUrl of the form `https://ropsten.infura.io/v3/268eda053b2a35cb846ee997fb879282`
-    2. You have a private key, keyfile or mnemonic of a user account
+    2. **Keys.** You have a private key, keyfile or mnemonic of an account (and its public address)
-    3. You have an address of a user account
-    4. The address has been funded with ETH.
+    3. **Ropsten eth.** The address has been funded with ETH.
 You can check the value at: `https://ropsten.etherscan.io/address/<you address here>`

 ## First run - not enough balance.

-Having completed the setup lets start by running the `echo` script.
+Lets start by running the `echo` script.

 Users need to have balance with any.sender, which your user account does not yet.
 We expect the echo script to fail at this point, so let's verify this by running it.

-You'll need your key details and the json rpc url, and to choose a message to send to the echo contract e.g. "Hiyo echo!".
+You'll need your key details and the json rpc url, and to choose a message to send to the echo contract e.g. "Hi echo!".

 The echo command accepts one of `--privKey`, `--mnemonic` or the `--keyfile --password` options for authenticating the user account.
 It also requires the `--jsonRpc` to be set, along with a `--msg` of your choice.
 ```